HaugrNet/eds/README.md

-The final version 1.1 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.2 was planned to be a minor feature release, but more and more features were requested, which combined with the current Pandemic, have meant that the release have been postponed until September, 2020.
+The final version 1.1 of CWS can be downloaded from [JavaDog](https://javadog.io/), version 1.2 was planned to be a minor feature release, but more and more features were requested, which combined with the current Pandemic, have meant that the release have been postponed until December 2020.
 The aim is to constantly have a stable and usable system, so if needed - please download the sources and build CWS yourself.
 The build requires Java JDK 8 (patch level 161 or greater), and [Maven](https://maven.apache.org/).